elm-Saad/Color-scheme-generator/README.md

 # Color-scheme-generator
- Color Scheme Generator using the The color API
+ Color Scheme Generator using the color API